-- Estate sale or liquidator?
-Once you have a realistic idea about the physical property of the estate you are handling, it is important to consider whether an estate sale is the right avenue for you.
+Once you have a realistic idea about the physical property of the estate you are handling, it is important to consider whether an estate sale is a right avenue for you.
 If you are administering an estate with a full house, possibly with outbuildings (or not), accumulated goods, clothes, and furniture, an estate sale could be a good opportunity.
 If the total value of possessions is two to three thousand dollars—you might consider working with a liquidator who offers you a lump sum for the lot.

 Understanding the value of the possessions and holdings of the estate is essential.
 You may not have a rare painting on your hands, but an experienced estate dealer can give you an idea of the value of the physical property of the estate you are handling.
 It is important to work with an estate sale company with access to experienced, accredited appraisers or evaluators.
 It is not good business for estate sales handlers to pick up items from your estate for a song—appraisals and proper valuations are needed.
 If you go ahead with an estate sale firm, be sure your contract requires a ledger of items and their appraised value, prior to sale.

-o You do not have the burden to inventory, appraise, clean, organize, stage, and re-clean the house.
-Many estate sale firms are full service, handling all details including advertisement of the sale, insurance bonding for the duration of the sale, and guaranteed accounting of the sale after the fact.
+- You do not have the burden to inventory, appraise, clean, organize, stage, and re-clean the house.
+Many estate sale firms are full service, handling all details including the advertisement of the sale, insurance bonding for the duration of the sale, and guaranteed accounting of the sale after the fact.

 Estate sale firms usually work for a percentage of the proceeds of your sale, but appraisals and other services are paid for separately.
 Be sure you understand the terms of your agreement, and gain full understanding of your contract before you sign.

 Reputable estate sale companies can save you time, and often money, by providing referrals for the appraisal of valuable collections or items.
 As executor, it is important to ensure appraisals are accurate and reflect the fair and appropriate value of objects owned by the estate.
-Since estate administration services are not regulated—do your homework to ensure appraisers or evaluators are accredited, experienced, and have references.
+Since estate administration services are not regulated—do your homework to ensure appraisers or evaluators are accredited, experienced, and have references

 Reliable estate administration companies have the experience and professional network to efficiently, and cost-effectively, take care of what is sometimes a difficult, contentious aspect of managing an estate—the estate sale.

-When you have questions about estate sales, or need rapid, reputable help with your estate administration—talk to us today.
+When you have questions about estate sales or need rapid, reputable help with your estate administration—talk to a representative from NJ Executor today.